 There is some confusion about the sites mentioned here.
 Site 11 was reduced to four stones by the time Petrie saw it.
 Site 11A is a ring barrow, with an outer diameter of 16 meters and an inner diameter of 7 meters.
 It dates from the Bronze age.
 Site 11B was also destroyed by the time Petrie recorded it.

-Borlase: - No. 11 (I).
-Situated S.W. of XIV (dolmen-circle).
+Situated southwest of XIV (dolmen-circle).
 "Of this circle, four stones only now remain in their original position.
 The remainder, with the cromleac, were destroyed or removed by the peasant who holds the ground, about five years ago" - i.e. five years before 1837.11 (2).
 Between XV and the road" (dolmen-circle).
 There are several very large stones here, which, with others that were blasted, formed, according to the peasantry, another circle." - Petrie.

-Situated near the road, and E.N.E. of 12 (circle with cist or small dolmen).
+Situated near the road, and east-northeast of 12 (circle with cist or small dolmen).
 "This circle is composed of small stones mixed with earth, and is 40 feet in diameter.
 There is a stone sepulchre in the centre, but no cromleac." - Petrie.
 This implies that Petrie considered this as a transitional monument, neither a dolmen-cairn nor a cairn with cists.

-"The whole is now so covered with so that it might pass unnoticed but for Petrie's description of it." - W. M. The plan of this monument shows three concentric circles of small contiguous stones, built with the regularity of a well-built stone fence, the outermost ring facing outwards, the two inner ones inwards.
+"The whole is now so covered with so that it might pass unnoticed but for Petrie's description of it." - Wood-Martin.
+The plan of this monument shows three concentric circles of small contiguous stones, built with the regularity of a well-built stone fence, the outermost ring facing outwards, the two inner ones inwards.

 No. 12A.
 "Not far off No. 12, and lying between it and the "Caltragh" (No. 60) (dolmen-circle).
-"Seemingly the traces of another circle." - W. M.
+"Seemingly the traces of another circle." - Wood-Martin.